yokolet/Poplar/README.md

   end
 end
 ```
 If you are using the Eclipse folder convention be sure to specify `source.directory` directory above as `'src/main/java'` otherwise the code will not compile.
 This `pom.rb` requires a `MANIFEST.MF` to create the jar see the `Rakefile` below that creates it dynamically.
-The `mvn dependency:copy` copies the maths-commons-library jar into the project:-
+The `mvn dependency:copy` copies the maths-commons-library jar into the into lib directory:-
 ```ruby
 # encoding: utf-8
 # frozen_string_literal: false